ananikets18/code-mix-social-media-python-backend/README.md

 }
 ```

----
+***

-### ❤️ Why This Project Exists
+## ❤️ Why This Project Exists

 India’s social media language is rarely pure — it’s *code-mixed*, expressive, and context-rich.
-This backend was built to help researchers and developers work with such real-world, multilingual data — efficiently and accessibly.
+This backend helps researchers and developers work with real-world, multilingual data efficiently and accessibly.

 Built with curiosity, focus, patience, and lots of testing 😅

+***

+## 🤝 Contributing and Documentation

+Contributions to improve the backend are welcome!
+Please follow these guidelines:

+- Fork the repository and create your feature branch from `main`.
+- Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+- Update the README with details of changes to the interface, including new environment variables, exposed endpoints, etc.
+- Write clear, concise commit messages and PR descriptions.
+- Run tests and ensure API responses are as expected before submitting a PR.